 Did you know that IPod or MP3 ownership has gone from 18% to 76% among 8 to 18 year olds since 2004 and cell phone ownership has increased from 39% to 66%?
 Media is everywhere in our lives.
 So what is media?
 How does it affect me and the choices I make?
 Does it influence my daily occupations like eating and physical activity?
 Media Monsters will seek to answer these questions through experiential activities, including making your own commercial.

 Are robots are taking over the world?
 Learn how robots work, what they are good at doing and what they are not good at doing.
 We will build small robots and learn how to train them to do what we want them to do.
 The week will end with the Robot Olympics.

 Students attending the UCA Challenge program for the five days will pay an enrollment fee of $175.
 This will include enrollment in three extraordinary courses and a t-shirt.

-Each of the UCA Challenge faculty members has experience working with students in this age group and a high degree of knowledge in their given subject areas.
+Each of the UCA Challenge 2016 faculty members have experience working with students in this age group and a high degree of knowledge in their given subject areas.
 It is the goal of each faculty member to make this an enjoyable learning experience.
 UCA Challenge is directed by Ms. Lisa Herrington.